How to Create a Cash Flow Forecast for a Gardening Business

 Remember your assets will decrease in value each year due to depreciation.

-If you need lots of cash, then you might need to approach the bank or investors.
+If you need a substantial amount of cash, you might need to approach a bank or investors.
 This inclusion in your forecast will help you understand the financial implications and plan accordingly.

 Try testing out different scenarios and see how this will affect your business, some of these questions are great to model:

 - When can you hire that extra staff member?

 - What happens if your mower breaks down?